CONTENIDO/CONTENIDO/README.txt

 Change the passwords immediately after succesful installation (sysadmin and admin, if example client has been installed)!

+5.
+Rename "contenido/.htaccess_recommended" to "contenido/.htaccess"
+ore takeover it's content into a existing .htaccess file (significant only for Apache HTTP-Server)

 -------------------------------------------------------------------
 3) Upgrade requirements